ghik/kubernetes-the-harder-way/docs/09_Simplifying_Network_Setup_with_Cilium.md

 ## Removing stuff to be replaced with Cilium

-We'll set up networking in our deployment from scratch, so it would be best to uninstall everything from the cluster, so that there are no pods left.
+Since we are going to reconfigure networking in our deployment from scratch, it would be best to uninstall everything from the cluster, so that there are no pods left.
 Alternatively, you can let them run and restart them after Cilium is fully set up.

 First, let's get rid of `kube-proxy`.
 At minimum, run this on all control and worker nodes: